-Paranormal and Haunted are very famous topics these days, Very vividly discussed and covered by various media.
-A fort in the Alwar district of Rajasthan has been famous for unknown paranormal activity, many famous and very well known paranormal researchers have made documentaries on Bhangarh and it has been a hot topic of research and gossip.
+Paranormal and Haunted are all time favourite topics, These are very vividly discussed and covered by various media.
+A fort in the Alwar district of Rajasthan has been famous for unknown paranormal activity, many famous and very well known paranormal researchers have made documentaries on the Bhangarh fort , it has been a hot topic of research and gossip.
 Many video logs have been posted on famous video sharing platforms like Youtube.
 We also got intrigued by this topic and decided to decode this mystery by personally visiting the Haunted Bhangarh Fort.

 Location of Haunted Bhangarh Fort